 It can go the opposite way, too.
 Sometimes nesting boxes are TOO close to the ground, and hens avoid them.
 This happens especially if the nesting boxes are directly on the ground.
-There’s a lot less privacy, and potential for opportunistic predators to infest the area to steal eggs.
+There’s a lot less privacy and the potential for opportunistic predators to infest the area to steal eggs.
 Bossy hens, roosters, rats, snakes, skunks, or other predators can easily enter the box.
-Because it’s not safe, chickens then lay their eggs in undesirable areas.
+Because it’s not safe, chickens then lay their eggs in more hidden areas.

 If everything else in your coop seems okay, then perhaps the height of your boxes is the problem.
 Try lowering them or raising them to see how your flock reacts.
 It can be a chore, but so is an Easter egg hunt every day.
 In the long run, you’ll be happier with the results by finding your flock’s “ Goldilocks Zone.”